aueb-wim/ehr-datafactory-template/README.md

 i2b2-setup exited with code 0
 ```

-You can use the psql terminal tool or pgAdmin to recheck if the three DataFactory databases are created.
+You can use the psql terminal tool or pgAdmin to recheck if the three DataFactory databases have been created.

 If you want to create a specific database give the following command: